 When I saw some people standing along the side of the room, I decided to go stand with them.
 I thought perhaps the teacher would pass me by; then I could work on my lines more and sing a bit later.

-By definition, prophets are humans who are inspired by God to deliver messages to mankind.
-The answer to the question of whether Dylan was inspired by God seems to be similar to the question of whether Collier was inspired by God or even to the question of whether Old-Testament Jeremiah was inspired by God.
+By definition, prophets are humans inspired by God to deliver messages to mankind.
+The answer to the question of whether Collier was inspired by God seems to be similar to the question of whether Dylan was inspired by God or even to the question of whether Old-Testament prophets were inspired by God.

 To believe that any of the three - Jeremiah, Dylan, Collier - was inspired by God would be to believe in prophets.
 Of course a large portion of mankind still believes that Mohammad was the greatest prophet of God.
-In my mind, therefore, the belief in prophets is something which must be accepted with the utmost caution.
+I believe that the belief in prophets is something which should be accepted only with the utmost caution.

 Dream of:12 August 1987 "Another Man's Dead"